 Step 5: Ethics and compliance

 Compliance with ethical and legal standards is essential.
-Companies should develop clear guidelines and standards for the ethical use of AI.
+Organisations should develop clear guidelines and standards for the ethical use of AI.
 This includes complying with data protection laws and ensuring that all applications are ethical.
 An ethics committee can be set up to oversee the use of AI and ensure that all activities comply with established standards.
 Training on ethical and legal aspects should be conducted regularly to raise awareness.

 Step 6: Own department